X-Genesis-Qhulut/alpha/README.md

     ... where `/var/www/html/` is the web server document root.

-    The "icons" folder would remain a sub-folder of that main folder.
+    The "icons" and "creatures" folders would remain sub-folders of that main folder.

     More specifically, to get started the first time: